MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 https://www.youtube.com/watch?v=gL6Wo5BBusQ&list=PL5B3KLQNAC5iy7YKlEdHKiAbo5SuiAHE1&index=34

+# THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

+0000<->0500

+2025/06/25

+- what are the conditions for boundry point

 # THE INTERIOR, CLOSURE and BOUNDARY OF A SET - Lec 09 - Mathematics for Economists I

 4000<->4600 mins